YoussofKhawaja/RocketLeagueGarage/README.md

 ![RocketLeagueGarage](RocketLeagueGarageImage.jpg)

-# Build or istall
+# Build or install
-You can download open source code to build it or download the release from here [RLG](https://github.com/YoussofKhawaja/RocketLeagueGarage/releases)
+- You can download open source code to build it.
+-
+or

+- download the release from here [RLG](https://github.com/YoussofKhawaja/RocketLeagueGarage/releases)

 # ToDo
 - Custom CountDown.